alphagov/notifications-tech-docs/source/documentation/_api_docs.md

   "id": "740e5834-3a29-46b4-9a6f-16142fde533a",  # required string - notification ID
   "reference": "your reference", # optional string - reference you provided when sending the message "content": {
-    "body": "Hi Amala, your appointment is on 2018-01-01 at 01:00PM",  # required string - message content "from_number": "GOVUK"  # required string - sender name / phone number },
+    "body": "Hi Amala, your appointment is on 1 January 2018 at 01:00PM",  # required string - message content "from_number": "GOVUK"  # required string - sender name / phone number
+  },
   "uri": "https://api.notifications.service.gov.uk/v2/notifications/740e5834-3a29-46b4-9a6f-16142fde533a",  # required string